 With that all said, let's get into the review!

 I recently wrote a post in which I stated that you shouldn't compare Boruto to Naruto.
 Much in the same, I'm going to recommend you don't compare Fire Force to Soul Eater, who's manga was recently made into Soul Eater Perfect Editions.
-Both were created byAtsushi Ohkubo, and while the two have a similar feel, they are two completely different anime and they should be treated as such.

 From what I've seen online, people aren't happy with Fire Force for mainly one of two reasons (1) They don't think it's as good as Soul Eater or (2) They feel it lacks direction and character development.
 With that said, let's delve further into the first.